Department of Computer Science

 Undergraduates participate in many department and university activities.
 Department-organized activities, such as the annual ACM programming contest, give students the chance to test their skills and knowledge against their peers at other universities.

-When arranged in advance with a supervising faculty member, COMP 493 can be used to get credit for appropriate work experience in the summer.
+When arranged in advance with a supervising faculty member, COMP 493 can be used to earn credit for appropriate work experience in the summer.
 COMP 493 satisfies the experiential education requirement.
+COMP 523 and 691H can also be used to satisfy the experiential education requirement.
 Another possibility is through study abroad (see below).

 Internships in Industry

-As described above, computer science majors have the opportunity to intern with a company for an extended period of up to nine months (one academic semester plus one summer) while remaining a full-time student.
+As described above, computer science majors have the opportunity to intern with a company for an extended period of up to nine months (one academic semester plus one summer) while remaining an enrolled student.
 In addition, more traditional summer-only internships are also routinely available.

 Laboratory Teaching Internships and Assistantships